-May 31: TMC Meet Me Downtown 5k Night Run and Walk
+- May 30, 2015 TMC Meet Me Downtown 5k Night Run/Walk, Tucson's largest running event

-September 1: TMC Saguaro National Park Labor Day 8-Miler and 5k
+- September 7, 2015 TMC Saguaro National Park Labor Day 8-Miler & 5k, Tucson's oldest running event

-October 19: TMC Get Moving Tucson Events: TMC A-Mountain Half-Marathon, Tucson Lifestyle 5k, and Cox Charities One Mile
+- October 25, 2015 TMC Get Moving Tucson Half-Marathon Event featuring TMC A-Mountain Half-Marathon, Tucson Lifestyle 5k, and Cox Charities 1-mile, Tucson's biggest urban half-marathon event

 One of the things I’ve learned since Gabe’s passing is how many other people I know and have met who have been touched by the loss of loved ones before their times.
 Unfortunately, far too many suffer or perish due to the diseases of overweight, inactivity, and substance abuse, not violence or accident.
 There are some things we can do to reduce the risks of violence or accident.
 Much more can be accomplished, by taking care of your loved ones and yourself with a positive, active, healthy life.
 That gives you and them better lives and better relationships.
 On our way home, Kelly reminded me of a bike ride she, Gabe, and I did together.
 Up a steep hill, he raced me to the point of stomach upset (and beyond…), all in good fun.
 Gabe and I had many, many active adventures together.
 I will treasure those until the end of my life, and that’s a comfort.
 Go have adventures with your loved ones as well.